 Prison is where some people belong, many for long periods of time.
 But we need policies that do not produce more crime in the long run.

-To avoid throwing away much of the progress we have made in reducing crime, it is more imperative than ever that we pursue alternatives to prison and new ways to ease inmates' reentry into civilian life.
+To avoid throwing away much of the progress we have made in reducing crime, it is more imperative than ever that we pursue alternatives to prison and new ways to ease their reentry into civilian life.
 The good news is that after decades of false starts, researchers have finally begun to zero in on the things that can make a difference in at least some cases.
 The news was good enough to help persuade the conservative Bush administration to push through the $330 million Second Chance Act in 2007, giving government agencies and nonprofits the tools to get some of these efforts off the ground.
 The money was to be doled out over time.
-The bad news is that amid today's intensified financial strains, Congress may be reluctant to continue funding this effort to enhance prisoner reentry programs.
+The bad news is that amid today's intensified financial strains, Congress may be reluctant to continue funding this effort to enhance reentry programs.

 It is no longer justifiable to say that nothing works.
 There is scientific evidence that prison and parole programs can reduce recidivism.
 It is not easy and it is not inexpensive, but it is possible.
 To retreat now would be to pull the rug out from under hundreds of programs that are contributing to the decades-long war against crime, which, whatever its shortcomings, has been one of the nation's great success stories, vastly improving the lives of ordinary citizens and the vitality of cities.
 One of the surest ways we know to keep crime down is to prevent those who have committed crimes in the past from doing so again.

 That is not to say that criminality is a problem that can always be solved.
 People go to prison for a reason, and in many cases there is very little or nothing that anyone can do to change the choices they will make in the future.
-Rehabilitation programs are not for every prisoner, and we should not waste money on those who lack motivation.
+Rehabilitation programs are not for every incarcerated person, and we should not waste money on those who lack motivation.
 But it would be foolish not to help those who wish to change.
-Effective rehabilitation and reentry programs that help offenders go home to stay are good for them, and good for the rest of us, too.
+Effective rehabilitation and reentry programs that help incarcerated persons go home to stay are good for them, and good for the rest of us, too.

-NIJ Journal No. 268, October 2011
+This article appeared in NIJ Journal Issue 268, October 2011.